-If you have a sample where you expect the genome to be covered completely, e.g. from genome sequencing, a very trivial solution is to use tools/bamCoverage with a bin size of 1 bp and the --outFileFormat option set to genomeCoverageBed from the BEDtools suite can be used to calculate the number of bases in the genome for which 0 overlapping reads can be found.
-As described on the BEDtools website (go to genomeCov description), you need:
+If you have a sample where you expect the genome to be covered completely, e.g. from genome sequencing, a very trivial solution is to use tools/bamCoverage with a bin size of 1 bp and the --outFileFormat option set to 'bedgraph'.

-'bedgraph'.
 You can then count the number of non-Zero bins (bases) which will indicate the mappable genome size for this specific sample.